 RELATED: Historic NJ Villages That Are Fun for Kids and Families

-Watch demonstrations or take part in hands-on activities.
+Watch demonstrations in the park's historic village.
 Photo courtesy of the Historic Village at Allaire.

 In addition, visitors can participate in historic games, chores, and crafts.
 My kids were particularly intrigued by the old-fashioned toy and game demonstrations at the carriage house.
 And no trip to the village is complete without a stop at the general store, where you'll find candy, books, vintage-style toys, handmade souvenirs, and all sorts of other collectibles.